 Our Food Future

-PACE Partner the Government of Canada is contributing to the following Calls to Action from the Circular Economy Action Agenda for Food
+This Action aligns with the following Calls to Action from the Circular Economy Action Agenda for Food

 10. Increase information accessibility and data utilization